gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }

 extension {
-    // Old way, via `.set()` method call (still supported) description.set("Hello Property")
+    // Old way, with `.set()` method call (still supported) description.set("Hello Property")
-    // Gradle 8.1+ with Kotlin assignment enabled description = "Hello Property"
+    // Gradle 8.1+ with Property assignment enabled description = "Hello Property"
 }
 ```

 You can enable Kotlin assignment by adding `systemProp.org.gradle.unsafe.kotlin.assignment=true` to the `gradle.properties` file.
-For IntelliJ IDEA support that property has to be set in the project root `gradle.properties` file (also for included builds).
+For IntelliJ IDEA support that property has to be set in the project root `gradle.properties` file (also for all included builds).
 Additionally, when value of the property is changed, project has to be reopened in the IntelliJ.
+For more information, see [Kotlin DSL Primer](userguide/kotlin_dsl.html#kotdsl:assignment).

 <!--